DiegoSalazar/cmd-srv/README.md

 ## What is it?

 A tiny little http server!
 Isn't that the cutest?!
-It uses TCPServer to handle requests, MimeMagic for correct content-types in responses, and a tiny html builder for listing directory contents when no index file is found.
+It uses TCPServer to handle requests, MimeMagic for correct content-types in responses, ```php``` command line to interpret php files, and a tiny html builder for listing directory contents when no index file is found.

 ## Installation